-Adjustable Wrench- Ideally two.
+- Adjustable Wrench- Ideally two.

-    - Oil Drain Pan: I like this model since it doesn't leak, has a little spout for pouring, has a

-    place to drain the oil filter, and is low enough to fit under most bikes.
+- Oil Drain Pan - I like this model since it doesn't leak, has a little spout for pouring and has a place to drain the oil filter.
+Also, it's low enough to fit under most bikes.

 - 17mm Socket or Wrench - For removing the OEM Oil Drain Bolt.

 - 4mm Allen Wrench - To slightly remove fairings or bolts if doing Oil Drain Valve install.

 - 8mm Socket or wrench - To slightly move fairings or bolts if doing the oil drain valve install.

 - (3/8" Torque Wrench) - If reinstalling original Oil Drain Bolt.

 - (Heavy Duty Aluminum foil) - To protect the fairings from oil splashes.
-The Heavy Duty, thicker

-    version is preferable.
+The Heavy Duty, thicker version of foil is preferable.
 I always have a roll in my garage since it's useful all the time.

 - Funnel- On this bike using a funnel to fill the oil is nonnegotiable.
-The port is small and in an
+The port is small and in an awkward location.

-    awkward location.

 Notes on oil:

-    On many modern motorcycles, like this Kawasaki Ninja 650, the engine oil serves simultaneously as

-    both engine oil and clutch/gearbox oil.
-The benefit of this is only having one fluid to change, but

-    the downside is dirtier oil as well as an oil with much more specific qualities (especially related

-    to friction modifiers).
+On many modern motorcycles, like this Kawasaki Ninja 650, the engine oil serves simultaneously as both engine oil and clutch/gearbox oil.
+The benefit of this is only having one fluid to change, but the downside is dirtier oil as well as an oil with much more specific qualities (especially related to friction modifiers).
 Always use oil specifically made for motorcycles.
 As in, don't use car oil.

 The number on the oil container, 10w-40, refers to the viscosity of the oil (how "thick" it is).

-    10w-40 is suitable for most users, but if you live in a more particular climate, check the images

-    for a chart on other viscosity options.
+10w-40 is suitable for most users, but if you live in a more particular climate, check the images for a chart on other viscosity options.

 Step 2: Identify the Oil Fill and Drain Bolts

-    Take the bike for a short ride (5-10 minutes) to make sure the oil is hot and agitated, like in the

-    thermal image taken with a FLIR camera above.
-That way, all the debris are suspended in the oil).
-It

-    isn't ideal to change the oil with the engine cold.
-It also makes the oil more fluid so it flows out

-    of the drain quicker in cold environments.
+Take the bike for a short ride (5-10 minutes) to make sure the oil is hot and agitated, like in the thermal image taken with a FLIR camera above.
+That way, all the debris are suspended in the oil.
+It isn’t ideal to change the oil with the engine cold.
+It also makes the oil more fluid so it flows out of the drain quicker in cold environments.